*This baby holiday packing list has been created in collaboration with The Gro Company.

 If you’re staying in an apartment or have a balcony/veranda at your hotel then don’t forget your baby monitors.

-I know most parents wouldn’t sit too far away anyway but it means you can relax without the, ‘Shhh, it’s that the baby crying!?’ every time you hear a nearby child (which can happen a lot if you’re in a family-friendly area!)
+I know most parents wouldn’t sit too far away anyway but it means you can relax without hearing phantom crying and constantly saying, ‘Shhh, it’s that the baby crying!?’ every time you hear a nearby child (which can happen a lot if you’re in a family-friendly area!)

 If your baby has specific formula then I’d recommend taking that formula with you.
 If you’re going to a holiday resort then you probably will be able to find it when you arrive but there is a risk you’ll only find local brands and it could be more expensive.

 Travel Hack Tip: Take a small roll of sellotape with you (or plasters would work if you’re taking them anyway) to tape down the lid if you’ll be coming home with leftover formula.
 We once had a formula explosion in our suitcase and it was everywhere!

 I always pack some kid’s insect repellent but I really just try and avoid being anywhere with lots of mosquitoes at dusk.

 If you’ve got a toilet-trained toddler who has the odd accident then consider taking some pull ups.
 It can be easier for the plane and especially handy for nighttimes when you won’t have access to clean sheets.
 If you’ve got an older child who refuses to wear pull ups then consider getting some washable training pants.
 They’re not particularly absorbent but they’re perfect for little accidents.

 Don’t forget that despite having so much to do on holiday, your kids will probably get bored at some point or will just need a few hours of quiet time in doors.
 We always pack a bag filled with little cars, lego men, plastic animals, duplo etc. and we take it with us everywhere we go!

 Despite this baby and toddler packing list getting very, very long, there are a few things you can leave at home and pick up when you get there.